 This project builds on a longstanding partnership between WHS and WNA to digitally archive the state’s currently-published community newspapers.
-More than 85,000 newspaper pages representing thirteen titles from the 19th and early 20th centuries are now fully searchable in the Archive, alongside hundreds of titles from 2005 to 90 days ago.
+Almost 200,000 newspaper pages representing 25 titles from the 19th and early 20th centuries are now fully searchable in the Archive, alongside hundreds of titles from 2005 to 90 days ago.
 This project was launched with support from Library Services and Technology Act (LSTA) funds awarded to the Wisconsin Department of Public Instruction by the federal Institute of Museum and Library Services (IMLS), as well as funding from WPLC.
 Another 100,000 pages will be added to the Archive this spring, thanks to contributions from participating libraries.

 National Digital Newspaper Program in Wisconsin

-In 2015 the Wisconsin Historical Society joined the National Digital Newspaper Program, a partnership between the National Endowment for the Humanities (NEH) and the Library of Congress (LC) to provide access to historically significant American newspapers published between 1836 and 1922.
-WHS is in the process of digitizing 100,000 pages of newspapers to be added to LC’s Chronicling America website.
-Titles contributed to Chronicling America so far include the Wood County Reporter (Wisconsin Rapids) and the Watertown Republican.
-More titles will be added in the coming months, representing a diverse geographic, social and political picture of the state.
+In 2015 the Wisconsin Historical Society joined the National Digital Newspaper Program (NDNP), a partnership between the National Endowment for the Humanities (NEH) and the Library of Congress (LC) to provide access to historically significant American newspapers published between 1836 and 1922.
+WHS has contributed 100,000 newspaper pages to LC’s Chronicling America website.
+Titles contributed to Chronicling America so far come from Dodgeville, Manitowoc, Mineral Point, Superior, Watertown and Wisconsin Rapids.

 Independent projects and other access points